About

 Megan Young is a transmedia artist underscoring all that is human across technological ecosystems.
 She explores the rules, codes, and presets of our social and cultural spheres while crafting more humane dwelling places.
-Her ongoing research into technology as ancestry unfolds through interactive installations, experimental videos, AR/VR design, and immersive performances.
+Her ongoing research into technology as ancestry unfolds through interactive installations, AR/VR design, experimental videos, and immersive performances.

 Young holds an MFA in Interdisciplinary Art + Media from Columbia College Chicago; BFA in Dance from Ohio University.
+She is a Lecturer and Digital Art Area Head at Indiana University in the Eskenazi School of Art, Architecture + Design.

-Select Exhibitions
+Featured Exhibitions

 - 2024: With What?, MOCO Exhibition at Parnassos Cultural Center, Utrecht, Netherlands

-- 2024: In Touch (curation), Ohio Arts Center Riffe Gallery, Columbus
+- 2024: In Touch (curation), Ohio Arts Center Riffe Gallery, Columbus, OH

 - 2022: Sign Stealing, Armenia Art Fair: Open Space Platform, Yerevan, Armenia

-- 2022: Bound, Ann Arbor Film Festival, Ann Arbor
+- 2022: Bound, Ann Arbor Film Festival, Ann Arbor, MI

-- 2020: A Public Trust, SPACES, Cleveland
+- 2020: A Public Trust, SPACES, Cleveland, OH

-- 2018: And Me in My Place, Art Souterrain, Montreal
+- 2018: And Me in My Place, Art Souterrain, Montreal, Canada

-- 2018: Longest Walk, Ohio University Gallery, Athens
+- 2018: Longest Walk, Ohio University Gallery, Athens, OH

-- 2017: Cloud of Whiteness, SPACES, Cleveland
+- 2017: Cloud of Whiteness, SPACES, Cleveland, OH

 - 2016: Scores for Distributed Dancing, ISEA Re>evolution, Hong Kong

-- 2016: Longest Walk, Glass Curtain Gallery, Chicago
+- 2016: Longest Walk, Glass Curtain Gallery, Chicago, IL

 - 2024: SPACES+Warhol Foundation – The Satellite Fund Award